projetmbc-tools/for-dev/src2prod/src2prod/README.md

   PROJECT: the path of the project to update.

 Options:
   --src TEXT     Relative path of the source folder of the project.
-The default
+The
-                 value is "src".
+                 default value is "src".

   --target TEXT  Relative path of the targer folder of the project.
 The
                  default value "", an empty string, indicates to use the name, in lower case, of the project.

   --ignore TEXT  Path to a file with the rules for ignoring files in addition
                  to what git does.
 The default value "", an empty string, indicates to not use any rule.

   --usegit       This flag is to use git.
-  --readme TEXT  Relative path of an external README file.
-The default value
+  --readme TEXT  Relative path of an external "README" file or "readme"
-                 "", an empty string, indicates to not use any external README file.
+                 folder.
+The default value "", an empty string, indicates to not use any external "README" file.

   --notsafe      This flag allows to remove a none empty target folder.
-  --help         Show this message and exit
+  --help         Show this message and exit.
 ~~~